pwbriggs/music-assistant.github.io/docs/player-support/google-cast.md

 - Cast speakers support Hi res audio, up to 96khz, 24 bits
 - Cast speakers do not support crossfading of audio.
 If you want crossfades and/or full gapless support, enable the "flow mode" in the player's advanced settings.
 - Enabling flow mode comes at the cost of loosing metadata on the player itself.
 - It is not possible to group/sync cast players from within the MA interface (simply because an api does not exist for that).
-As a possible workaround delays can be set in the Google Home app.
-- When using Google Cast groups then perfect sync across players in that group is possible
+- Music Assistant does support playing to cast groups which are created in the Google Home app.
-- Music Assistant does support playing to predefined cast groups you can create in the Google Home app.
+- When using Google cast groups then perfect sync across players in that group is possible.
 - Any physical control buttons on the device should be  supported as long as flow mode is not enabled.
 Voice control should also work.